-In nature, ants are beneficial for the environment, as they break down decaying matter and animal remains.
-When ants move from nature into your home, however, they become a nuisance.
-Common types of home-invading ants include sugar ants, pharaoh ants, raspberry crazy ants, odorous house ants, and carpenter ants.
+In nature, ants benefit the environment by breaking down decaying matter and animal remains.
+However, they become a nuisance when they enter your homes.
+Common home-invading ants include sugar ants, pharaoh ants, raspberry crazy ants, odorous house ants, and carpenter ants.